-Silvia Barbone, whom I first met at a sustainable tourism conference in the Basque Country in 2015, in this interview discusses a topic which is crucial for the success of every project or initiative aimed at making tourism more sustainable – or travelers more responsible: funding.
-As an expert in EU tourism policy, funding and partnerships, Silvia shares some valuable tips on how to approach the topic.
-She also tells us which destination has impressed her the most recently, for its dedication to developing a sustainable infrastructure and experiences.
+Silvia Barbone, whom I first met at a sustainable tourism conference in the Basque Country in 2015, in this interview discusses a topic which is crucial for the success of every project or initiative aimed at making tourism more sustainable – or travellers more responsible: funding.
+As an expert in EU tourism policy, funding, and partnerships, Silvia shares some valuable tips on how to approach the topic.
+She also tells us which destination has impressed her the most recently, for its dedication to developing sustainable infrastructure and experiences.

 Silvia, do you remember when you first heard about sustainability in connection with tourism – and your thoughts back then?

 I do remember.
 It was during my MBA.
 I was fascinated by the theory of sustainable tourism.
-I recognized the beauty and the power of sustainable tourism in creating unique opportunities of prosperity for people and places.
-Since then I was stimulated in thinking how to create initiatives that combine the three dimensions of sustainability (environmental, economic, and socio-cultural).
+I recognized the beauty and the power of sustainable tourism in creating unique opportunities for prosperity for people and places.
+Since then I was stimulated in thinking about how to create initiatives that combine the three dimensions of sustainability (environmental, economic, and socio-cultural).

 I remember my first field trip to the Greek island of Rhodes.
 I was full of hope, saw sustainable tourism as the answer to the change needed for destinations not prospering despite their outstanding natural and cultural assets.
-Already during this first visit I could see the lack of capacities in planning and management.
+Already during this first visit, I could see the lack of capacities in planning and management.
 But also somehow the ‘ethical approach’ was a big issue.

 How has your view on sustainable tourism changed since then?